Parachute Down Pillow

 Parachute down pillows are 750 fill power, allowing them to maintain a light, fluffy feel while still being relatively dense.
 The higher loft also translates to better air circulation, which means these pillows stay very cool throughout the night.
-Memory foam is notoriously warm, so this was a welcome change for us and one of the reasons why we were considering switching to down pillows in the first place.
+Memory foam is known for its heat-retaining properties, so this was a welcome change for us and one of the reasons why we were considering switching to down pillows in the first place.

 Parachute’s pillows are made in Cincinnati, Ohio, and are OEKO-TEX Standard 100 certified, meaning they surpass the highest criterion of testing for harmful chemicals and synthetic materials.
 This makes these pillows ideal for those with sensitive skin, and they’re good for the environment to boot.

 Parachute also notes that the down is Responsible Down Standard certified, meaning it's sustainably and ethically repurposed and comes from humanely treated ducks.
 For those who would rather avoid animal by-products altogether, Parachute also makes a down alternative pillow.

 This Parachute pillow is everything a down pillow should be: plush, soft, and supportive.

 We enjoyed several good nights’ sleep with this pillow and were pleasantly surprised by how firm and supportive it is for a down pillow.
 We woke up feeling refreshed and free from any neck or back pain.